 Some coastal landowners have permissive development rights for privately owned coastal defences.
 Please refer to the 'North Solent Shoreline Management Plan Information Note for landowners, planners and developers on privately owned coastal defences' for more information.

-The Planning appeals process is designed for anyone who has applied to their council or national park authority for planning permission, but is unhappy with the resulting decision, or the lack of a decision (which should normally be made within 8 or 13/16 weeks).
-The appeals page on the government's planning portal will tell you how to go about appealing a decision.
+The Planning appeals process is designed for anyone who has applied to their council or national park authority for planning permission, but is unhappy with the resulting decision, or the lack of a decision.
+The appeals page on the government's planning pages will tell you how to go about appealing a decision.

 Building Regulations are required for the erection of new buildings, the material change of use of a building or for the extension or modification of existing buildings or their services.
 Planning rules determine whether you are allowed to go ahead with a building project and Building Regulations set standards for the design and construction of buildings to ensure the safety and health for people in or about those buildings.
 Meeting the requirements of the Building Regulations is the responsibility of the person carrying out the building work and, if they are not the same person, the owner of the building.
 They are required for coastal developments that are wholly or partly located above mean low water (MLWM).
 This is the local planning authority boundary.
 Applicants need to contact the Building Control section of the local planning authority in the first instance.